Frobenius manifold structures on the spaces of abelian integrals: Identifying structures

-where $d_X\beta=0$.
-Note also that since $\gamma/x$ has logarithmic pole on $\tilde p$, (\ref{notapriori}) is a cocycle of $\D$ (a priori it is a cocycle of $\D(n)$).
-Therefor we do not need to invert the quasi-isomorphism~(\ref{quasiisomorphism}) (which could have altered the behavior at $z=\infty$).
-Taking limit as $z\to\infty$ we get a cocycle of the form $(0,0,\beta)$.
-Such a cocycle is a coboundary, so the family $(\alpha_1,\alpha_2,s)$ is a flat section of $\nabla_\infty$. \end{proof} We have calculated $\nabla_\infty$ on $\phi_*\D$.
-Now we want to understand $\nabla_\infty$ on $\V$.
-Recall that the choice of $a$-cycles gives a splitting~(\ref{splitting}) of the exact sequence (\ref{UsualExact}). \begin{lemma} (a) $\nabla_\infty$ respects this splitting; in particular it preserves the space of trivial bundles.\\ (b) The restriction of $\nabla_\infty$ to the space of non-singular connections with trivial $a$-monodromy is the cover of isomonodromic connection.\\ (c) The restriction of $\nabla_\infty$ to the space of trivial bundles is described as follows: a family $(\Oo,d_X+\rho)$ is flat if and only if the $a$-periods of $\rho$ are constant and the $x$-expansion of the polar part is constant. \end{lemma} \begin{proof} (b) Follows from the previous lemma because we do not modify $\phi_*\D$ along this subspace.\\ (a) By~(b) it is enough to prove that the space of trivial bundles is preserved.
+\begin{lemma} a{\rm)} $\nabla^\V_\infty$ respects splitting~(\ref{splitting}).\\ {\rm(}b{\rm)} The restriction of $\nabla^\V_\infty$ to the universal cover of the space of non-singular connections with trivial $a$-monodromy is the cover of the isomonodromic connection.\\ {\rm(}c{\rm)} The restriction of $\nabla^\V_\infty$ to the space of trivial bundles is described as follows: a family $(\Oo,d_X+\rho)$ is flat if and only if the $a$-periods of $\rho$ are constant and the $x$-expansion of the polar part of $\rho$ is constant. \end{lemma} \begin{proof} (b) Follows from the previous lemma because we do not modify $\phi_*\D$ along this subspace.\\ (a) By~(b) it is enough to prove that the space of trivial bundles is preserved.
 It follows from the fact that the sections of $\V$ corresponding to trivial bundles at $z=\infty$ correspond to the sections of $\phi_*\D$ that vanish at $z=\infty$.\\ (c) Let $\mathcal C=(\Oo,d_X+\rho)$ be a family with constant $a$-monodromy and a constant $x$-expansion of the polar part.
 Let $\mathcal C'$ be a section of $\phi_*\D|_{z=\infty}$ covering a family of non-singular connections such that its $a$-monodromy is trivial and the $b$-monodromy is reciprocal to that of $\mathcal C$.
-Then the projection of $\mathcal C''=\mathcal C\otimes\mathcal C'$ to $Conn_n$ is isomonodromic in the sense of~\S\ref{universal}.
-Hence (using Lemma~\ref{isomorhism}) it can be extended to a $\nabla$-flat section $\tilde{\mathcal C}''$ of $\phi_*\D$ in the neighbourhood of $z=\infty$.
+Then the projection of $\mathcal C''=\mathcal C+\mathcal C'$ to $Conn_n$ is isomonodromic in the sense of~\S\ref{universal}.
+Hence it can be extended to a $\nabla$-flat section $\tilde{\mathcal C}''$ of $\phi_*\D$ in the neighborhood of $z=\infty$.
 Then $\tilde{\mathcal C}''/z$ is also $\nabla$-flat.
 It can be viewed as a section of $\V$, equal to~$(\Oo,d_X+\rho)$ at $z=\infty$.
-It remains to recall that $\nabla_\infty$ for $\V$ is defined as $\lim_{z\to\infty}\nabla_z$. \end{proof}
+It remains to recall that $\nabla^\V_\infty$ is defined as $\lim_{z\to\infty}\nabla^\V_z$. \end{proof}